Michael-Geel/Demo-Repo/README.md

 Attempting to push once more to confirm all is a success (will attemp without VPN)

 Successfully pushed to GitHub.
 Issues resolved.

+Pushes are still being made using old git account.
+Need to see how to swap accounts so that git activity is correctly recorded.